ignc-research/arena-rosnav-3D/docs/Usage.md

 ```
 ¹ *Stops moving when an object has been detected in the safety zone of the robot*

-² *For _holonomic_ robots `vel_y = 0`; they are not able to drive directly to their left or right, but have to drive on a circular trajectory to their reach navigation goal*
+² *For _non-holonomic_ robots `vel_y = 0`; they are not able to drive directly to their left or right, but have to drive on a circular trajectory to their reach navigation goal*
 # Advanced Parameters
 You can further customize the simulation altering the following parameters: